srobo/volunteer-emails/SR2022/2022-04-09-competition-information-pack.md

 We're in the process of assigning volunteers, we'll soon be sending you an email with your individual roles and how to perform them, keep an eye out for it!

 ## Media Consent
 You will have to complete a [Media Consent form](https://studentrobotics.org/resources/sr2022/media-consent.pdf).
-If you are able to complete this ahead of time that will be appreciated.
+If you are able to complete this ahead of time and bring it with you, that will be appreciated.
 There will be a few spare media consent forms available.

 ## Reimbursements
 If you have made any expenditures for the competition, please remember to claim your money back.
 Please speak to the Competition Team Committee about approving refunds.